Shao-Group/rnabridge-test/README.md

 ./build.figures.sh
 ```
 You may need to install R `tikzDevice`.
 You may also need to modify these scripts to match the `run-id(s)` you specified.
-The results used in the manuscript (run-id = D156) has been update in this repo (including GTEx dataset),
+#The results used in the manuscript (run-id = D400) has been update in this repo (including GTEx dataset),
-so the directly running above script can generate all figures used in the manuscript.
+#so the directly running above script can generate all figures used in the manuscript.